idilsuozturk/CS319_Term_Project/README.md

 ## Description
-- TA Management System is software that makes TA assignments easier.
-It allows authorized Staff to easily access, change and delete TA assignments.
-With its user-friendly interface, TA Management System also makes it easy for TAs to enter their workloads, see their schedules and make arrangements accordingly.
-One of the main aims of this software is to provide automatic proctor assignments, which will help avoid conflicts.
+-TA Management System is a software to make TA assignments easier.
+It allows authorized staff to easily access, change and delete TA assignments.
+With its user-friendly interface TA Management System also makes it easy for TA’s to enter their workloads, see their schedules and make arrangements accordingly.
+One of the main aims of this software is to provide automatic proctor assignment which will help with avoiding conflicts.
 ### Features (Additional Features are specified with (AF) written at the end of a feature, and the features Department Chairs will also be able to do are specified with (DC) written at the end of a feature)
 **Features for TAs**
 - TAs have the ability to view their schedule, student list of the class they are proctoring in and other proctoring TAs’ tasks to swap within the Dashboard for courses.